-Cyclinb Kaloko Drive - a Top 10 US Bike Climb
+Cycling Kaloko Drive, North Kona, Hawaii, a Top 10 US Bike Climb

 Ride 11.6 miles gaining 4,989’ to elevation 4,985’ at 8% average grade.

-As with all volcano ascents, the initial portion of the climb is shallow, giving way to steeper pitches as we approach the top - the first two miles gain a modest 501' at 4.4% average (7.7% maximum) grade.
-The 9.7 miles after the first 2 doubles the grade of the first two miles (8.8% average) and gains 4,441' with no descent (there is not one foot of descent on this 11.7 mile climb).
-At mile 4.5 we encounter our first major switchback (8 in all as you zig-zag up the volcano).
-2 of these switchbacks reach or exceed 20 percent grade during portions of them.
-The final .7 miles after turning left off Kaloko Dr onto Huehue St is an average grade of 13% (RideWithGPS) and 14% (Strava).
-However, we have ridden this stretch 4 times and the last time I watched my Garmin the entire way and it never went below 14% and was often at 17% (exceeding 20% briefly) - So, I believe my eyes and screaming quads!
+As with all volcano ascents, the initial portion of the climb is shallow, giving way to steeper pitches as we approach the top, the first two miles gain a modest 501' at 4.4% average (7.7% maximum) grade.
+The following 9.7 miles double the grade of the first two miles (8.8% average) and gains 4,441' with no literally descent -- there is not one foot of descent on this 11.7 mile climb).
+At mile 4.5 we encounter our first major switchback (there are eight in all as you zig-zag up the volcano).
+Two of these switchbacks reach or exceed 20 percent grade during portions of them.
+The final 0.7 mile after turning left off Kaloko Drive onto Huehue Street has an average grade of 13% (according to RideWithGPS) and 14% (according to Strava).
+However, we have ridden this stretch four times, and the last time I watched my Garmin the entire way.
+It never went below 14%, and was often at 17% (exceeding 20% briefly).
+All that to say, I believe my eyes...and screaming quads!

 Go, Go PJAMM!

-Traffic/Roadway: The first 4 miles of the climb (Hina Lani) is a major artery between Queen Kaahumanu Hwy (Hwy 19 that skirts the west side of the Big Island near the Kona airport) and Mamalahoa Hwy (Hawaii Belt Highway) and is busy with fast moving vehicles.
+Traffic and Roadway Surface Report: The first four miles of the climb (Hina Lani) are on a major artery between Queen Kaahumanu Highway (Highway 19 that skirts the west side of the Big Island near the Kona airport), and Mamalahoa Highway (Hawaii Belt Highway), and are thus busy with fast moving vehicles.
 However, the road is wide and there is a very comfortable bike path most of the Hina Lani portion of the ride.
-You are on Mamalahoa Hwy for less than 50 yards before turning right onto Onaona Drive and then immediately left onto Old Mamalahoa Road.
+You are on Mamalahoa Highway for less than 50 yards before turning right onto Onaona Drive, and then immediately left onto Old Mamalahoa Road.
 Traffic is light for the remainder of the climb and the road is in good condition, although it is narrow with no bike lane.

-Descent: Beware of this descent - it can be very hazardous.
+Descent: Beware of this descent, as it can be very hazardous.
 It is often moist at the higher elevations on the islands and you will definitely encounter very, very steep descents along several of the switchbacks (remember, a couple of them boast 20%+ grades).
-The road can be slippery - beware of moss which can grow on the road higher up.
-Be alert and careful on the descent - assess the roadway on your ascend - you will have plenty of time to do so if your climb is anything like ours!
+The road can be slippery, beware of moss which can grow on the road higher up.
+Be alert and careful on the descent.
+It is a good idea to assess the roadway as you ascend, you will have plenty of time to do so if your climb is anything like ours!